-In the Molecular Neuroscience & Neurooncology Lab we employ multidisciplinary approaches and outside-the-box thinking to discover mechanisms that regulate myelination, plasticity, cellular motility and oncogenic transformation of glial cells.
+In the Molecular Neuro-oncology Lab we employ multidisciplinary approaches and outside-the-box thinking to discover mechanisms that regulate plasticity, motility, genome organization and RNA epigenetics of human glioma stem cells.

 We are currently focused on the following projects:

 Role of m6A RNA in the regulation of glioma stem cell translation.

 Role of lincRNAs and eRNAs in chromatin accessibility and 3D genome organization of glioma stem cells.

 Modeling of human glioma stem cell migration – role of glioma cell pseudopodia.